jklsnt/taproot3/src/history/history11/KBxResearchProjectPlanningPtTwo.md

 In a period defined by national pride -- especially over technological superiority -- the Russians being first to space was catastrophic for American society: "words do not easily convey the American reaction to the Soviet satellite," writes NASA, "the only appropriate characterization that begins to capture the mood on 5 October involves the use of the word hysteria."
 Not only was the nation's pride damaged, but its very identity was thrown into question.
+Lyndon B. Johnson, the Senate Majority Leader at the time, commented that "Now, somehow, in some new way, the sky seemed almost alien.
+I also remember the profound shock of realizing that it might be possible for another nation to achieve technological superiority over this great country of ours."
+Sputnik was equipped with a radio, sending out consistent